pivotal/docs-tas-adapter/getting-started.md

     cf login
     ```

     The cf CLI detects the user authentication entries in your local Kubeconfig file and presents them for you to select one interactively.
-Select a user on your target cluster whom you would like to act as an admin.
+Select a user on your target cluster whom you want to act as an admin.

-1. Use the `cf curl` command to determine the subject name of the logged-in user.
+1. Use the `cf curl` command to verify the subject name of the logged-in user.

     ```bash
     cf curl /whoami